- Course Number:

 - Special Fee:

 Course DescriptionCovers algebra and geometry of special interest to engineering technicians including solving higher order equations, determinants, matrix operations, logarithms and trigonometric identities.
 Plane analytical geometry introduced in preparation for calculus, emphasizing development of skills and confidence to solve advanced pre-calculus problems.
-Prerequisite: CMET 112, or MTH 111.
+Prerequisites: CMET 112, or MTH 111.
 Audit available.